hdShang/arxiv-daily/docs/cs-CV/2025-10-30/papers/251026641v2-all-you-need-for-object-detection-from-pixels-points-and-prompts-to-.md

 ---
 layout: default
-title: All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles
+title: "All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles"
 ---

 # All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles